 2. Self-Doubt and Checking OCD

-Individuals with this subtype of OCD typically experience fears related to the possibility of them harming themselves, harming others, or making a mistake due to their own carelessness.
+Individuals with harm OCD typically experience fears related to the possibility of them harming themselves, harming others, or making a mistake due to their own carelessness.
 Because of the central theme of fear of harm, it has also been called harm OCD.
 Obsessions can take the form of repetitive thoughts about harm, questioning if you forgot something, or intrusive images that come up in your mind.

 Compulsions that are completed in response to these obsessions are usually checking behaviors, such as checking the stove, locks, and windows.
 Because of this, it is sometimes called checking OCD as well.
-Research has indicated that individuals in this subtype often have less confidence in their own memories when asked whether they have completed a task.5 Another significant research finding has found a positive correlation between checking OCD and experiencing a traumatic event.5
+Research has indicated that people with this subtype often have less confidence in their own memories when asked whether they have completed a task.5 Another significant research finding has found a positive correlation between checking OCD and experiencing a traumatic event.5

 Common intrusive thoughts for self-doubt OCD include: